Ramendra Narayan Debbarma

 Ramendra Narayan Debbarma (c.
 1950 – 11 February 2018) was an Indian politician.

 A member of the Communist Party of India (Marxist), he had worked in the public sector until 2012.
-He contested the 2013 Tripura Legislative Assembly elections, and was seated.
-Debbarma won support from CPM in 2018, but died of a cerebral stroke at Gobinda Ballav Panth Medical College and Hospital on 11 February 2018, a week before the election was to be held.
+He contested the 2013 Tripura Legislative Assembly elections, and was elected.
+Debbarma won support from the CPI (M) for the 2018 elections, but died of a cerebral stroke at Gobinda Ballav Panth Medical College and Hospital on 11 February 2018, a week before the election was to be held.